Home » Cardiovascular Health » Cholesterol Treatment » Cholesterol Diets

 • Niacin can also be a relatively inexpensive addition to any diet geared to reduce high cholesterol, especially when compared to leading LDL cholesterol drugs such as Crestor and Lipitor

 Whether you’ve heard it from countless commercials or your own physician, you know that high levels of LDL cholesterol can increase your risks of heart disease.
-While you could take one of the numerous drugs on the market to lower LDL cholesterol, another option is taking niacin.
+While you could take one of the numerous prescription drugs on the market to lower LDL cholesterol, another option is taking niacin.
 Niacin has been shown to decrease these levels.
 Before you choose which treatment method is right for you, you need to consider the benefits of niacin.

 What is Niacin?